LuXeVi1/Bit6_Viewbook/Viewbook.md

 ## Week 9 - Midterm Project Competition

-In Week 10, students will have the opportunity to showcase their House Keeper Robot projects and other accomplishments in the Midterm Project competition.
+In Week 9, We have the opportunity to showcase Housekeeper Robot projects in the Midterm Project competition.